Jessica Kahawaty: Career

-She also studied Law and Business Finance.
+Kahawaty was born in Sydney, Australia to a Syrian-Armenian father and a Lebanese mother.
+She studied law.
 She competed in Miss Lebanon 2010 held at the LBC studios in Adma, Lebanon, where she was rewarded the position of third runner-up.

-Jessica won her first beauty pageant at the age of 17 years in Sydney, Australia in May 2007.
+The hazel-eyed Kahawaty won her first beauty pageant at the age of 17 years in Sydney in May 2007.
 She was crowned Miss Lebanon Australia 2007 and was the first Lebanese Australian to subsequently win Miss Lebanon World 2008 in the following year.
 The pageant, held in Batroun Village Club, Lebanon, on 14 August 2008 featured 31 contestants of Lebanese origin from around the world.
 In November, she represented Lebanon in Miss International 2008, where she placed in the Top 12.

-Jessica has studied a combined degree of Bachelor of Laws and Business with a major in Finance in Sydney.
-In her acting career, she has filmed various commercials for known brands such as Maybelline Cosmetics for India and Lexus cars for Australia.
-She has also been featured in major catwalks, magazines, and photoshoots around the world.

-While focusing on her career, Kahawaty also aids in community service and conducts her own charity events.
-In 2007, she raised money for charities in both Australia and Lebanon, most notably Lilla community and Charity: Water.